maxisme/app-web-template/README.md

     Use [logoToImages.sh](https://github.com/maxisme/App-Deployment-Tools/blob/master/Media/logoToImages.sh)
 2. Create a `templates/` directory which contains the pages you want the website template to contain (can be written in go templates also the `.Data` variable contains any GET http arguments passed)

+3. Add your latest `.dmg` file to the root.

-3. Create a `main.go` with this content:
+4. Create a `main.go` with this content:
     ```go
     package main